 Finished stock insurance can protect your business from losses if your cannabis products are damaged or destroyed.

 While marijuana is legal within the state of Delaware, not all cities allow recreational dispensaries to be established in their towns.
-Examples include the cities of Bethany, Dewey, and Rehoboth.
+Examples include the towns of Milford and Seaford.

-Check with your local city and municipal requirements before attempting to open a dispensary within the state.
+Check your local city and municipal ordinances before attempting to open a dispensary within the state.

 Hear from customers like you who purchased small business insurance.